U.S. Route 101 in California: Central Coast

-North of Santa Barbara, US 101 switches intermittently between freeway and expressway status (i.e. there is occasional cross-traffic), but there are no traffic signals until San Francisco.
-The last traffic signals along this stretch of the route were removed in 1991 when the section through downtown Santa Barbara was constructed to freeway standards after years of disagreement over the impact that the original elevated design would have on the community.
+North of Santa Barbara, US 101 switches intermittently between freeway and expressway status, i.e. with occasional cross-traffic, but there are no traffic signals until San Francisco.
 From Ventura and through Santa Barbara, US 101 closely follows the Gaviota Coast (generally no more than 1 to 2 mi from the shore) until Gaviota State Park, about 23 mi west of Goleta.
 At Gaviota State Park, the highway shifts back from an east–west highway to a north–south alignment.
 About 1 mi north of this point, the northbound lanes pass through the Gaviota Tunnel.

 A few miles north of the Gaviota Tunnel, SR 1 splits from US 101 and heads northwest, running along the Pacific coastline parallel and to the west of US 101.
 US 101 passes through Buellton, Los Alamos, Orcutt, Santa Maria, and Nipomo.
 South of Santa Maria, US 101 widens from a four-lane highway to a six-lane freeway.
 SR 166 joins US 101 for about 3 mi before splitting just north of the city limits, while US 101 continues as a four-lane freeway before reverting to expressway status north of Nipomo.

 Farther north, SR 1 rejoins US 101 between Pismo Beach and San Luis Obispo.
 Then US 101 takes an inland route through the Salinas Valley, while Highway 1 heads northwest, running along the Pacific coastline in California, parallel and to the west of US 101.

 A steep segment (7% grade) between San Luis Obispo and Atascadero is known as the Cuesta Grade.
 North of Atascadero, the highway joins SR 46 for about 3 mi through Paso Robles.

 From Paso Robles to Salinas, US 101 is an expressway known as the Salinas River Valley Highway, since the Salinas River Valley extends from Santa Margarita to the SR 156 junction in Prunedale.
 US 101 resumes freeway status between San Miguel and King City, bypassing the smaller towns of Camp Roberts, Bradley, and San Ardo, as well as the San Ardo Oil Field about 5 mi south of San Ardo.
 Near this point, the wide agricultural bottomlands of the Salinas Valley begins.
 North of King City, US 101 once again switches intermittently between freeway and expressway status, passing through Greenfield, Soledad, Gonzales, and Chualar before reaching Salinas.
 Shortly after leaving Salinas, US 101 joins SR 156 in Prunedale for about 8 mi.
 After crossing the San Benito County line, SR 156 splits from US 101 near San Juan Bautista while US 101 continues northward mostly as a four-lane highway until it reaches Gilroy.